EdgeTX/edgetx-user-manual/bw-radios/main-view/README.md

 **Screen 1** - This view displays the model name, trim positions (if trims are enabled), clock, transmitter battery voltage, flight mode, receiver signal strength, and Timers 1 and 2 (if enabled).

 **Screen 2** - This view displays the model name, trim positions (if trims are enabled), clock,  transmitter battery voltage, flight mode, receiver signal strength, and Timer 1 (if enabled).
 It also has a graphical representation of the stick, pot, and switch positions.
+Use the **\[Roller]** or **\[Dial]** to scroll thru the additional pages.
+The second page shows the state of the [logical switches](../model-select/logical-switches.md).

 **Screen 3** - This view displays the model name, trim positions (if trims are enabled), clock,  transmitter battery voltage, flight mode, receiver signal strength, and Timer 1 (if enabled).
 It also shows the values of output channels as a bar graph, 8 channels per page.
 Use the **\[Roller]**or **\[Dial]** to scroll thru the additional pages.&#x20;